Tag: share

 The Resurrection is proof that God did, does, and will continue to turn the world upside down.

-The Resurrection is also what should be empowering us to bring the of the World (Jesus Christ) to others.
-It is the of Resurrection that brings new life to people.
+The Resurrection is also what should be empowering us to bring the Light of the World (Jesus Christ) to others.
+It is the power of Resurrection that brings new life to people.
 It is the power of the Resurrection that restores people from a place of death.
 In other words, if you don’t believe in the Resurrection, why would you share about Jesus?
-Why would you believe a murderer, adulterer, thief (like the one Jesus said would be with him in Paradise) could be loved by God and be transformed into Christ-likeness.
+Why would you believe a murderer, adulterer, thief (like the one Jesus said would be with him in Paradise) could be by God and be transformed into Christ-likeness.
 Oh, and why would you think Jesus matters to you, or that Jesus made a difference in your life?

-Today is Monday (it’s actually a holiday in some places).
+Today is Easter Monday (it’s actually a holiday in some places).
 Last year it was a normal workday for many, who would just set aside the Resurrection and go to work.
 In today’s COVID climate none of us (even those of us going to work remotely or on-site) is looking at Easter Monday as “normal”.
 COVID-19 shows us our need—in fact, the need of humanity—for Resurrection.
 Economies, societies, cultures will all need Resurrection power to restore things that are now dead.
 It’s not as if we all didn’t need Resurrection power as it was, it’s that we are aware of just how much we need it.

 1) How does Resurrection power affect you?
 How do you think about it?